dhdmstjs/portfolio/README.md

 # portfolio
-current portfolio of a Senior student at NYU
+current portfolio of an NYU graduate